 Eason, et al. v.
 New York State Board of Elections (NYS BOE), et al.

 The lawsuit was filed on behalf of the National Federation of the Blind, the Center for the Independence of the Disabled, and Eva Eason and Meghan Schoeffling, individual plaintiffs who are blind.
-States are required by law to meet accessibility and confidentiality standards when providing services such as online voter registration, but New York is failing to comply, the complaint charges.
+Under the settlement agreement, the State Board of Elections and DMV will make their websites accessible to screen-access software within two years.
+They will also work with an accessibility consultant and put in place practices and procedures to ensure that the websites stay accessible in the long term.

 Plaintiff Eva Eason of New York City encountered numerous obstacles when attempting to update her voter information online after getting married.
 Eason, who is blind, could not access the DMV site at all, and was only able to access the Board of Elections online registration after getting assistance from someone who is sighted, compromising her privacy and independence.